 Despite the fact that communicators are adding more social and collaborative communications channels to their digital communications efforts, email remains one of the most widely used communication mediums in many organizations.

 We did a memorable webinar with our friends at Bananatag about the pros and cons of email vs. an employee app.
-If you're brave enough to watch all five rounds (the last one isn't for the faint-hearted), here is the free recording.
+If you're brave enough to watch all five rounds (the last one isn't for the faint-hearted), here's the free recording.

-PRO: Email tracking provides valuable metrics that internal communicators can use to make email more effective, providing insight into how to deliver interesting and engaging content to employees.
+Email tracking provides valuable metrics that internal communicators can use to make email more effective.
+In addition, it provides insight into how to deliver interesting and engaging content to employees.

-CON: Although email is still used to drive employees to alternate communications channels such as the company intranet, it's questionable whether it remains the most effective tool for delivering organizational updates, announcements, and newsletters.
+Although email still drives employees to alternate communications channels such as the company intranet, it's questionable whether it remains the most effective tool for delivering organizational updates, announcements, and newsletters.

-CON: "I didn’t get your email" has become the 21st century equivalent of "the check is in the mail," but the truth is that it's very easy for emails to get lost.
-Spam filters are more aggressive than ever, and the tendency of recipients to receive emails only to ignore them or let them get buried is all too common.
+"I didn’t get your email" is the 21st century equivalent of "the check is in the mail," but the truth is that it's very easy for emails to get lost.
+Spam filters are more aggressive than ever, and the tendency of recipients to receive emails only to ignore them or simply forget about them is all too common.
 Can internal email tracking tools help to buck this trend or will they simply confirm it?

-Conclusion: For internal communicators to be their most effective, they need to know how well their communications are being received, allowing them to improve engagement with the content they're delivering.
+For internal communicators to be their most effective, they need to know how well their communications are being received.
+This will allow them to improve engagement with the content they're delivering.
 If email is still part of your communications mix, tracking its effectiveness is something you should be doing.

 2. Using Team Collaboration Platforms for Internal Communication